kbrgl/website/p/writing-tools.md

 ---
-title: What I want from my writing tools
+title: What I Want From My Writing Tools
-subtitle: A list of desiderata
+subtitle: A wishlist of features.
 date: 2022-07-16
 ---